100 years later: Celebrating the history of glucagon in treating severe lows

 What is hypoglycemia?

-Anyone taking insulin to treat type 1 diabetes or type 2 diabetes is at risk for mild, moderate or severe hypoglycemia, which can occur when blood glucose levels drop below 70 mg/dL.
-While a mild or moderate low can be corrected with sugar, a severe low requires prescription glucagon administration.
+Hypoglycemia, also referred to as low blood sugar, occurs when blood sugar levels drop below 70 mg/dL.
+Anyone taking insulin to treat type 1 diabetes or type 2 diabetes is at risk for mild, moderate or severe hypoglycemia.
+While mild or moderate hypoglycemia can be corrected with sugar (a sugary food or beverage), severe hypoglycemia requires prescription glucagon administration.

 Hypoglycemia symptoms